 Surely, one visit is never enough to see, process and absorb all beautiful images.
 Of course, pictures in this post will help because I can always go back and look at them again.
 But, the real thing is always the best.

-I hope that by reading this post you will be also inspired to visit the gallery.
+I hope that by reading this post you will also be inspired to visit the gallery.
 After all, one of the main reasons why I write these articles is to inspire other people to do the same.

-Or, to enable those that can’t go to Novi Sad, to at least see some of the Gallery’s permanent collection.
+Or, to enable those that can’t go to Novi Sad to, at least, see some of the Gallery’s permanent collection.